sampsyo/cs6120/content/blog/2020-05-22-rt-template/index.md

 popular simulators also require limiting to conventional programming models.
 So, to try out a new architecture idea, either you have to limit yourself to existing toolflow ([Dahlia][dahlia]), or extend simulators with the programming models they support ([ParallelXL][parallelxl]).
-Me being a hardware programmer( and a newbie to the software end of the stack), I also have aversion to start implementing a full-stack solution without sufficient insight to justify I'm doing something sane.
+Me being a hardware programmer (and a newbie to the software end of the stack), I also have aversion to start implementing a full-stack solution without sufficient insight to justify I'm doing something sane.

 An easy hack I came across is using runtime functions to do my simulations.
-This way, I don't have to put my abstraction level in concrete, as it's merely creating a new llvm pass at a different level with the accompanying python simulator, (which though non trivial, is still better than creating an extension for [gem5][gem5].)
+This way, I don't have to set my abstraction level in stone (baking into my compiler), as it's merely creating a new LLVM pass at a different level with the accompanying Python simulator, (which though non trivial, is still better than creating an extension for [gem5][gem5]).

-In summary this report is to say, this is a great hack to gain intuition, however to make a truly general simulator framework may need a lot more engineering.
-And of course, running python functions is super slow.
+In summary this report is to say, this is a great hack to gain intuition.
+However to make a truly general simulator framework may need a lot more engineering.
+And of course, running in Python is super slow.

 [dahlia]: https://drive.google.com/file/d/13zJDMHOkymitZc6Zu4U7QXkRFSr99Lk_/view?usp=sharing
 [parallelxl]: https://www.csl.cornell.edu/~tchen/files/parallelxl-micro18.pdf
 [gem5]: https://www.gem5.org

 ## Where to begin
-[llvm for grad students][grad] provides a basic skeleton to use runtime functions through llvm.
+[LLVM for grad students][grad] provides a basic skeleton to use runtime functions through LLVM.
 This pass simply inserts a logging function in a C runtime library after an instruction.
 [Skeleton][skeleton] provides a starting point for this framework, which I'm calling Leech.
 [Leech][leech] can be found here.